carlottacode/smFISHImagePipeline/README.md

 pip install xlsxwriter==3.1.2<br>
 jupyter-notebook</p>

-#### :computer:Running the notebook...:computer:
+#### :computer:Running the notebook:computer:
-- Make sure that you have changed any relevant user input (described in further detail below) in the cell highlighted in the notebook.
+- Make sure that any relevant user input has been changed (described in further detail below) as denoted in the second 'code' cell in the notebook.
 - Then simply run all cells (you can do this by going to Cell in the toolbar and then Run All).
+##### :smiley:Customising the pipeline:smiley:
 - If you only wish to use one Cellpose model replace path strings assigned to the variables **pretrained_separate_model_path** and **pretrained_whole_SHIFTCORRECTED_model_path** with **None**.
 - If you wish to run a Cellpose model and after the shift has been corrected run with a more accurate Cellpose model only set the variable **pretrained_separate_model_path** equal to **None**.
+- If you wish to use your own pre-trained Cellpose model change the path string of **pretrained_whole_model_path** and set the other two Cellpose model path variables to **None** as shown in the notebook.

 ## :raised_hands: Steps within the Pipeline :raised_hands:
 1. **Data**